Evidence review

 Use it

-Start from the ranked reviews and read the score next to the reasons.
+Start from the ranked reviews and read the score next to the reasons, or jump straight to the question you came with on the rulings index — the tirzepatide ruling applies these same six factors to one molecule.
 If you want the decision framework instead of the leaderboard, the provider checklist walks the same factors in the order you'd apply them yourself.

 Frequently asked questions